-- Size: For a planar magnetic, these are remarkable small.
+- Size: For a planar magnetic, these are remarkably small.

 The PM-3 is Oppo’s third planar magnetic, but it’s their first with a closed-back design.
 Characteristically this means a less wide and more intimate soundstage.
 This is not necessary a bad thing, but something to consider when looking at these headphones.

 Being a planar magnetic, I expect this headphone to outperform a conventional dynamic headphone.
-At least on certain areas.
+At least in certain areas.
 Otherwise, what’s the point in buying, right?

 Planar magnetics typically have a very tight and responsive bass.
 Something that’s very hard to achieve on dynamic headphones.
 This is thanks to the excellent transient response of the driver.
 Meaning how fast the driver can cut off the incoming sound frequencies, as they’re cut off from the source.
 The PM-3 does not disappoint in giving clean, fast and responsive basslines.
 Don’t expect to be overwhelmed by bass.
 The bass is very controlled without being excessive or bloated.

 The midrange on the PM-3 is incredibly well rendered providing amazingly natural vocals.
 As a matter of fact, I don’t think I ever heard such realistic sounding vocals on a headphone.
 Mid-range is definitely the PM-3’s forte.

 If you want a headphone that exposes every detail in a song, you should probably look elsewhere.
 Although the highs are crystal clear, they are a bit held back and sound very smooth.
 All this makes the PM-3 to be pretty forgiving on poorly recorded tracks and lossy formats.
 Ideal for listening on your smartphone!